Snowflake-Labs/Summit26-InteractiveLab/README.md

 Top 20 scores of the last 24 hours.
-Notice how the `CLUSTER BY (GAME_ENDED_AT)` clustering key allows the Interactive Warehouse to skip irrelevant partitions and return results in milliseconds.
+Notice how the `CLUSTER BY (GAME_ENDED_AT)` clustering key allows the Interactive Warehouse to skip irrelevant partitions and return results in under a second.

 ### ⚡ Exercise 4 — Per-game top 5 (window function)